ibm-cloud-docs/event-notifications/en-destination-sms.md

 ## Calculating SMS Units and Price
 {: #en-destinations-sms-charge-calculations}

-If a notification is longer (notifications greater than 160 characters) might be split into multiple segments.
+Notifications that are longer than 160 characters might be split into multiple segments.
 Each segment is considered a message, as is each recipient phone number.
-For example, if an incoming notification is split into three SMS segments and the message is sent to five subscribed phone numbers
+For example, if an incoming notification is split into three SMS segments and the message is sent to five subscribed phone numbers.

 ### Total SMS Units